 The Steam Engine

-The steam engine is generally considered to be the most revolutionary invention of the Industrial Revolution.
-It would power a new generation of industrial machinery; and it would give rise to two transportation technologies, railways and steamships, that would stitch the world together…
+The steam engine powered a new generation of industrial machinery, and gave rise to modes of transportation that would stitch the world together.

 The Scientific Revolution, the Enlightenment, and the Industrial Revolution